Tiled Prompts: Overcoming Prompt Misguidance in Image and Video Super-Resolution: Abstract

 \section{Abstract}

-Text-conditioned diffusion models have advanced image and video super-resolution by using prompts as semantic priors, but modern super-resolution pipelines typically rely on latent tiling to scale to high resolutions, where a single global caption causes \textit{prompt underspecification}.
-A coarse global prompt often misses localized details (prompt sparsity) and provides locally irrelevant guidance (prompt misguidance) that can be amplified by classifier-free guidance.
-We propose Tiled Prompts, a unified framework for image and video super-resolution that generates a tile-specific prompt for each latent tile and performs super-resolution under locally text-conditioned posteriors, providing high-information guidance that resolves prompt underspecification with minimal overhead.
-Experiments on high resolution real-world images and videos show consistent gains in perceptual quality and text alignment, while reducing hallucinations and tile-level artifacts relative to global-prompt baselines.
+Text-conditioned diffusion models have advanced image and video super-resolution by using prompts as semantic priors, and modern super-resolution pipelines typically rely on latent tiling to scale to high resolutions.
+In practice, a single global caption is used with the latent tiling, often causing \textit{prompt misguidance}.
+Specifically, a coarse global prompt often misses localized details (errors of omission) and provides locally irrelevant guidance (errors of commission) which leads to substandard results at the tile level.
+To solve this, we propose \textit{Tiled Prompts}, a unified framework for image and video super-resolution that generates a tile-specific prompt for each latent tile and performs super-resolution under locally text-conditioned posteriors to resolve prompt misguidance with minimal overhead.
+Our experiments on high resolution real-world images and videos show that tiled prompts bring consistent gains in perceptual quality and fidelity, while reducing hallucinations and tile-level artifacts that can be found in global-prompt baselines.
+Project Page: \url{https://bryanswkim.github.io/tiled-prompts/}.